aaronpk/draft-deshpande-secevent-http-multi-push/draft-deshpande-secevent-http-multi-push.md

 ### Success Response

 If the Receiver is successful in processing the request, it MUST return the HTTP status code 200 (OK).
-The response MUST have the content-type "application/json" and the response MUST include a Communication Object Section X.
+The response MUST have the content-type "application/json".

       HTTP/1.1 200 OK
       Content-type: application/json